We would like to briefly introduce the topic of interoperability in DiGA development with a small example:

 - Manufacturers of sensors and measuring devices need to know the format in which data is exchanged with the DiGA.

-When searching for suitable interoperable file formats, the first port of call for you as a manufacturer are the MIOs of the KBV (in particular the DiGA Toolkit).
+When searching for suitable interoperable file formats, the first places to look as a manufacturer are the KBV’s MIOs and, above all, the DiGA Toolkit.